Skip to main content

 Amendments to bring petroleum regulation into the WHS (Mines and Petroleum Sites) legislation scheme commenced 1 February 2016.

-Read more about the WHS (Mines and Petroleum Sites) legislation.
+WHS (Mines and Petroleum Sites) legislation contains further information about this legislation.

 Mining Act